vriveraPeersyst/docs.xrplevm.org/pages/developers/index.md

 ## Developer Resources

 1. **[Block Explorers](./resources/block-explorers.md)**
    Locate and analyze on-chain data.
-Compare Devnet and Testnet explorers, and discover how to inspect blocks, transactions, and contracts in real time.
+Compare explorers, and discover how to inspect blocks, transactions, and contracts in real time.

 2. **[Public APIs](./resources/public-apis.md)**
-   Access the XRPL EVM networks (Devnet or Testnet) through various RPC endpoints, REST APIs, and gRPC interfaces—no need to run your own node.
+   Access the XRPL EVM network through various RPC endpoints, REST APIs, and gRPC interfaces—no need to run your own node.

 ---